soenneker/soenneker.blazor.apiclient/.github/SECURITY.md

 - Relevant logs, configs, or code snippets
 - Your assessment of potential impact or severity

 We aim to respond within **2 business days**, and will work with you to assess and resolve the issue promptly.
-If a fix requires more time, we’ll provide regular status updates until it’s resolved.
+If a fix requires more time, we�ll provide regular status updates until it�s resolved.

 ## Disclosure Policy